-- Implementation of Sanctions.
-Sanctions imposed are not effective until the resolution of any timely appeal pursuant to Section Article V(b)(v), below.
-However, if it is advisable that in order to protect the welfare of the victim or the University Community, the Hearing Board may recommend that any sanctions be effective immediately and continue in effect until such time as the appeal process is exhausted. - Final Outcome Letter.
-Within seven (7) ealendar business days following the conclusion of the hearing, the Hearing Board will issue a written decision letter (the "Final Outcome Letter") concurrently to the Respondent, the Complainant and the alleged victim (if not the Complainant), the Title IX Coordinator, the Vice President for Student Services if the Respondent is a student, and the appropriate Vice President or Athletic Director if the Respondent is an employee.
-The Final Outcome Letter will set forth (1) the name of the Respondent, (2) the violation(s) of this Policy for which the Respondent was found responsible, if any; (3) sanctions imposed on the Respondent, if any; and (4) the option to appeal by either party.
-The University will not require either party to abide by a nondisclosure agreement, in writing or otherwise, that would prevent the redisclosure of information related to the outcome of the proceeding.
+- b.
+Implementation of Sanctions.
+Sanctions imposed are not effective until the resolution of any timely appeal pursuant to Article V(B)(v), below.
+However, if it is advisable that in order to protect the welfare of the victim or the University Community, the Hearing Board may recommend that any sanctions be effective immediately and continue in effect until such time as the appeal process is exhausted. - 3.
+Final Outcome Letter.
+Within seven (7) business days following the conclusion of the hearing, the Hearing Board will issue a written decision letter (the "Final Outcome Letter") concurrently to the Respondent, the Complainant and the alleged victim (if not the Complainant), the Title IX Coordinator, the Vice President for Student Affairs if the Respondent is a student, and the appropriate Vice President or Athletic Director if the Respondent is an employee.
+The Final Outcome Letter will set forth (1) the name of the Respondent, (2) the violation(s) of this Policy for which the Respondent was found responsible, if any; (3) rationale for decision, (4) sanctions imposed on the Respondent, if any; and (5) the option to appeal by either party.
+The University will not require either party to abide by a nondisclosure agreement, in writing or otherwise, that would prevent the re-disclosure of information related to the outcome of the proceeding.

-(v) Appeals.
+v.
+Appeals.

-1) Respondent is a student or non-faculty employee.
+1. Respondent is a student or non-faculty employee.

-The alleged victim or the Respondent may appeal, in writing, the decision of the Hearing Board and/or the sanction imposed on the Respondent within seven (7) ealendar business days from the date of the Final Outcome Letter.
+The alleged victim or the Respondent may appeal, in writing, the decision of the Hearing Board and/or the sanction imposed on the Respondent within seven (7) business days from the date of the Final Outcome Letter.
 The decision of the Hearing Board and the sanction imposed on the Respondent may, if desired, be appealed simultaneously.
 The only basis for appeal shall be:

-- 1) Alleged failure of the Hearing Board to follow the procedures set forth in the Sexual Misconduct Policy; or - 2) Consideration of new evidence that was not reasonably available at the time of the hearing before the Hearing Board.
+- a.
+Alleged failure of the Hearing Board to follow the procedures set forth in the Sexual Misconduct Policy; or - b.
+Consideration of new evidence that was not reasonably available at the time of the hearing before the Hearing Board.

-Students should appeal to Susie Nicholson Dr. Keegan Nichols, Vice President for Student Services and University Relations, located in the Office of Student Services, Doc Bryan Student Services Center, Suite 202, (479) 968-0238, snicholson@atu.edu knichols@atu.edu.
-Employees should appeal to the appropriate Vice President or Athletic Director.
-Typically a decision on the appeal will be issued within seven (7) calendar business days of receipt of the appeal.
+Students should appeal to Dr. Keegan Nichols, Vice President for Student Affairs, located in the Student Affairs, Doc Bryan Student Services Center, Suite 202, (479) 968-0238, knichols@atu.edu.
+Employees should appeal to the appropriate Vice

+President or Athletic Director.
+Typically a decision on the appeal will be issued within seven (7) business days of receipt of the appeal.

-2) Respondent is a faculty member.
+2. Respondent is a faculty member.